 Please be sure to review the application deadlines and admission requirements before starting the online application.

-Scholarships are available for part-time and full-time students for the 2015-16 academic year.
+Scholarships are available for part-time and full-time students.
 The scholarships are merit-based and all applicants who submit complete applications by the scholarship deadlines above, including all of the application requirements listed below, will be considered pending merit and availability.
 Merit is based on academic leadership as evident in the application.
 Applicants must apply by the scholarship deadline to be considered; there are no additional scholarship application requirements for eligibility.

 - Fall Semester – August 1

 At the discretion of the department, applications will continue to be reviewed after the priority deadlines on a space-available basis.

 - Non-refundable $60 application fee